jorchaf/gama-in-github/README.md

-🎆🎇This Git course is outstanding. 🎇🎆
+🎇This Git course is outstanding.

-Thank you so much Gama Academy.
+Thank you so much Gama Academy. 🎇